 The running of this module is dependent on there being sufficient numbers of interest.

-This module can count towards the MSc Management and Leadership in Health and Social Care.
+This module can count towards the MSc Coaching and Mentoring.

 Indicative module content includes: behavioural change models; self assessment of personal coaching and mentoring skills; coaching and mentoring theory, models and approaches; contracting and ethical issues in relation to coaching and mentoring; facilitation skills; problem solving techniques; reflective practice; the coaching cycle; developing self awareness.